captn3m0/codechef/_problems/easy/POSTTREE.md

 </pre>
 ### Explanation

-For example, take a look at the path from vertex 7: The path is 7 -> 8 -> 6 -> 5 -> 1.
+For example, take a look at the path from vertex 7: The path is 7 -&gt; 8 -&gt; 6 -&gt; 5 -&gt; 1.

 Cost(7) has no choice but to be **A7**.
 So Cost(7) = 70.